Longford needs to target All-Ireland Fleadh and a €40m cash injection

 He said: "It is estimated that the annual showcase of traditional music and song is worth €40m to a local economy and it goes ahead in Drogheda later this year.
 Chief executive of Louth County Council, John Martin, explained that they were six years trying to get the event to the east coast town."

-He said that the recent county Fleadh in Newtownforbes was a great success whilst Ballymahon hosting the Leinster Fleadh in 2017 all augurs well for the All Ireland bid.
+It would be a real statement of intent and would be the catalyst for further investment into the county."

-Also read: Beat on the streets: Longford Summer Festival makes a welcome return
+He said that the recent County Fleadh in Newtownforbes was a great success whilst Ballymahon hosting the Leinster Fleadh in 2017 augurs well for the All Ireland bid.

 Leave your comment